 I can’t believe I’m sending another kid off to start his senior year of high school.
 I have helped raise eight kids and this is kid #7.
 Sometimes I really think it gets more difficult with each kid.
 Originally I thought the first couple was the most difficult, but I’m learning I was incorrect.

 This is my wild child, my ADHD kid.
 The kid I didn’t think I could keep alive because he was so adventurous that I thought he would break his neck climbing on things and falling off them before the age of three.
 At about seven I watching him climb a basketball goal out of the second-story window at our house because I figured if I yelled for him to get down he would fall.
 At least this way I could tell the doctor what body part hit the ground first–but I didn’t have to do that.
 He climbed up and down that basketball goal just fine!

-He was never my cookie-cutter kid.
+This little guy was never my cookie-cutter kid.
 He had his own opinions and his own way of doing things.
 He struggled with frustration tolerance and managing his emotions.
 He’s my super-smart kid that was always in trouble in elementary school for his hyperactivity and that poor frustration tolerance.